II layer – design, develop, and prototype one task class

 3

-III — improve and develop the four components for one task class.
+III — Improve the four components for one class.

 Made on